View MARCELLA PETTA's Obituary on heralddemocrat.com and share memories

 |

+Mrs Petta was born August 27, 1924 in Whitesboro, Texas the daughter of Clyde and Verda Mae (Price) Pitcock.
+Marcella worked as a secretary and bookkeeper at three major motion picture studios in California from 1964-89.
+She had access to the sets and could speak to stars when they weren't working themselves.
+She spent 25 years meeting and speaking with some of Hollywood's greatest movie stars.
+She enjoyed watching movies, going to Choctaw and donating her time to different charities.
+Marcella loved the Lord, her family and animals.
+She lived a full and happy life and will be greatly missed by all who knew and loved her.

-Mrs. Petta is survived by her family, son, Anthony Ronald Petta of Denison, TX; Donald Louis Petta of Locksburg, AR; daughter, Ann Merrell of Locksburg, AR; and six grandchildren.
+Mrs. Petta leaves behind her beloved family, son, Anthony Ronald Petta and Diane of Denison, TX; Donald Louis Petta of Lockesburg, AR; daughter, Ann Merrell of Lockesburg, AR; six grandchildren and 22 great grandchildren.
+She was preceded in death by her parents, and son, Michael Rory Petta.

-Funeral services will be held at 10:00 a.m.
-Monday, January 6, 2020 at Fairview Chapel.
-Family visitation will be held from 4 to 6 p.m.
+Funeral services were held at 10:00 a.m.
+Monday, January 6, 2020 at Fairview Chapel with Minister Basil McClure officiating.
+Family visitation was held from 4 to 6 p.m.
 Sunday, January 5, 2020 at Fisher Funeral Home.

 Condolences may be registered online at http://www.fisherfh.com